fiskaltrust/portal-manual-doc/doc/handbook-fr/introduction.md

+---
+slug: /portal-manual/france
+title: Introduction
+---

-# Appendix FR
+# Introduction (France)

-## Disclaimer

-This part of the manual is protected by copyright and my not be reproduced or distributed in whole or in part without the prior written consent of fiskaltrust SAS.

-### General and important information<a name="general-and-important-information"></a>
+## General and important information<a name="general-and-important-information"></a>

 The manual describes the market specific functions of the fiskaltrust.Portal for France.
-Also note that there exists [a manual for the general functions](../handbook-general/disclaimer.md), which describes all the non-market fixed commands.
+Also note that there exists [a manual for the general functions](../introduction.md), which describes all the non-market fixed commands.

 The individual pages described are sometimes called up with a delay of up to 60 seconds.
 This is due to the fact that some very complex processes, such as a database search or querying external services, are carried out in the background.

 We are pleased to receive any information for the improvement of our services.

-### Contact<a name="contact"></a>
+## Contact<a name="contact"></a>

 Please find here all possibilities to contact fiskaltrust SAS.